|3 August 2014

 |13 June 2010

-Leola presentation: A Gedenkschrift, prepared for the occasion of Leola Seely Anderson’s 100th birthday, 19 June 2010.
+Leola section: A Gedenkschrift, prepared for the occasion of Leola Seely Anderson’s 100th birthday, 19 June 2010.

 |17 December 2009

-Mayflower presentation (Buried Treasures, Volume 1), incorporating what we’ve learned on recent visits to Sandisfield and Colebrook, including Appleton Stillman’s will and pulling together some fragments of the story of his son Jason.
-Reorganized this presentation and the Sandisfield-Colebrook presentation (Treasure Cities, Volume 4) for less redundancy and better cross-reference.
+Mayflower section (Buried Treasures, Volume 1), incorporating what we’ve learned on recent visits to Sandisfield and Colebrook, including Appleton Stillman’s will and pulling together some fragments of the story of his son Jason.
+Reorganized this section and the Sandisfield-Colebrook section (Treasure Cities, Volume 4) for less redundancy and better cross-reference.

 |8 December 2009